 Subscriptions levied to members may include an element which is passed on to the National Union of Students as an affiliation fee.
 Such a payment is outside the scope of VAT for the Student Union because the NUS accounts for VAT on it.
 The rest of the subscription should be apportioned to reflect the nature of the supplies made to the members.

+Top of page

 Clubs and societies

 These may or may not be part of the Student Union.